-ACCT 161 Principles of Accounting I
+ACCT 161 Principles of Accounting I 3 cr.

-This course starts with the accounting cycle of a service operation; it continues with topics concerning merchandising operations; inventory, cash, and receivables.
+This course starts with the accounting cycle of a service operation; it continues with topics concerning merchandising operations, inventory, cash, and receivables.
 In addition, this course covers the acquisition, allocation, and disposal of property, plant, equipment, natural resources, and intangible assets.
 CSIT 123, Integrated Office Software, is recommended for students taking this course.
-Prerequisite(s): Math 023 and ENGL 095 with a grade of "C" or better, or Math and English placement requiring no remediation.
 Code 3 course fee.
+Prerequisite(s): MATH 012,or MATH 023 and ENGL 095 with a grade of "C" or better, or Math and English placement requiring no remediation.
+ENGL 095 or English placement requiring no remediation

-ACCT 162 Principles of Accounting II
+ACCT 162 Principles of Accounting II 3 cr.

 Continuation of ACCT 161.
-The formation, operation, and dissolution of partnerships.
-Accounting for stock transactions and dividends of corporations, long-term liabilities and investments, statement of cash flows, analysis of financial statements, and cost-volume-profit analysis.
-Prerequisite(s): ACCT 161.
-Code 1 course fee.
+The formation, operation, and dissolution of partnerships; accounting for stock transactions; dividends; long-term liabilities; investments; statement of cash flows; analysis of financial statements; cost-volume-profit analysis; and budgeting.
+Code 1 course

-ACCT 261 Intermediate Accounting I
+ACCT 261 Intermediate Accounting I 3 cr.

 This course covers, in depth, the topics introduced in ACCT 161 and includes the theoretical basis for these accounting principles as regulated by the accounting industry.
-Prerequisite(s):ACCT162.
 Code 1 course fee.
+Prerequisite(s): ACCT 162

-ACCT 262 Intermediate Accounting II
+ACCT 262 Intermediate Accounting II 3 cr.

 A continuation of ACCT 261.
 The topics covered in this course include current and long-term liabilities, stock transactions, earnings per share, revenue recognition, income taxes, pensions, leases and statement of cash flows.
-Prerequisite(s): ACCT 261.
 Code 1 course fee.